Skip to content

 How do I check whether my certificate is set up correctly?

-Click the padlock in the address bar for the expiry date and issuer.
-For a full check, including TLS versions, redirects and HSTS, use the free WebYes scan: it tests the entire SSL configuration within the security pillar.
+Click the padlock in the address bar for the expiry date and issuer, and test whether HTTP redirects to HTTPS automatically.
+For a full check (certificate, redirect and security headers), use the free WebYes scan: it tests those points within the security pillar, without a separate SSL-checker tool.

 The WebYes scan measures this too